 Licenses can be requested like any other resource in your SLURM scripts using #SBATCH –licenses:<program>:<# of licenses>.
 Read the documentation on licensing for more information.

 Managing and utilizing Python environments on Monsoon Accordion Closed

 We utilize the Anaconda Python distribution on Monsoon.
 If you’d like to create a Python environment in your home to install your own packages outside of what is already provided by the distribution, do the following:

 - module load anaconda

-- conda create –name snowflakes biopython (where snowflakes is your environment name, and biopython is the package to be installed into your new environment)
+- conda create -n tensorflow_env tensorflow (where tensorflow_env is your environment name, and tensorflow is the package to be installed into your new environment)